Mango Iced Tea

 How to make mango puree?

 Wash a ripe and juicy mango and wipe it using a paper towel.
 Peel the skin using a sharp knife.
 Now cut the flesh away from the seed.
 Discard the seed and cut the flesh into small pieces.
 Add the pieces to a blender and blend until smooth.
 Mango puree is ready to use.
 Refrigerate it for 2-3 days or freeze it for up to 6 months.
-You can make the puree in bulk, freeze it in small containers and keep using it in your recipes.
+You can make the puree in bulk, freeze it in small containers, and use it in your recipes.

 Why does my Iced tea taste bitter?